 - Head of household

 The standard deduction depends on which filing status you use.
-For married filing jointly, the deduction is $24,000 in 2018, and the amount is $12,000 if you are married filing separately.
-Choosing the married filing jointly status might be a good choice even if one spouse is not working because the IRS extends some tax benefits for married couples to joint filers that aren’t available to those who file individually.
+For married filing jointly, the deduction is $24,400 for tax year 2019, and the amount is $12,200 if you are married filing separately.
+Choosing the married filing jointly status might be a good choice — even if one spouse is not working — because the IRS extends some tax benefits to joint filers that aren’t available to those who file individually.
 This results in a marriage tax break.

 However, even if married filing jointly has been your best choice in the past, don’t assume it will always be that way.
 Do the calculations each year to determine whether filing separately or jointly will give you the best tax result.
 Changes in your personal circumstances or new tax laws might make a new filing status more desirable.
 What was once a marriage tax break might turn into a reason to file separately or vice versa.